1Kieran/APIProjectGroup2/APIDescription.md

 ### **Description of Resources**
 The bear_id refers to a single bear
 The distance refers to the distance between the bear and the current location
+The lantitude refers to the lantitude
+The longitude refers to the longitude
+{
+      "results":
+      {
+       “bear_id”:"22241”
+       “distance”:"2300 KM”
+       "lantitude":"65.164577"
+       "longitude":"-99.264979"
+      },
+       "status":"OK"
+}

 ### **Sample Request and Response**